wbcbz7/sndlib-watcom/README.md

   nuff said :) supported or emulated by almost every ISA sound card, as well as by certain PCI cards.

-  SB 2.x/Pro support auto-init playback via normal (up to 22 kHz mono/11 kHz stereo), or highspeed (anything above) modes.
+  SB 2.x/Pro support auto-init playback via normal (up to 22 kHz mono/11 kHz stereo), or so-called highspeed (anything above) modes.
 Note that in highspeed mode, `pause()/resume()` will not work reliably, because DSP reset is required to stop playback, and "resume DMA" DSP command seems to be ignored for highspeed modes.

-  SB 1.x are supported via single-cycle mode, which requires restarting playback every IRQ call, with the audible click between buffers.
+  SB 1.x is supported via single-cycle mode, which requires restarting playback every IRQ call, with the audible click between buffers.

   NOTE: SB cards prior to SB16 use very coarse 1 MHz timing reference (originated from i8051 internal timer), divided by "time constant", so sample rates above ~32 kHz mono/16 kHz stereo will sound a bit out of tune (i.e, 22050 Hz is rounded to 22222 Hz, and 44100 Hz would play at 43478 Hz).
 Check `convinfo->sampleRate` field after `open()` call to retrieve actual sample rate.